 Finally, as if dealing with the pressures of adolescence and identity weren't enough, some gold records have been stored on a voyager satellite orbiting the Earth, but instead of classics like Chuck Berry, the record collection is made up exclusively of metal tunes.
 An unsuspecting group of octopus-like aliens experience this metal music and seek revenge on Earth for subjecting them to such head-banging nonsense.
 It is up to you and your band to thwart their invasion plans and convert them to true metal heads.
 This part of the story is presented in a panelled comic book style, with sparse animations and extremely exaggerated expressions bringing a basic but functional and bold art style to the presentation.
 In addition, the gig introduction splash pages have a groovy red, white and black colour scheme which will please any Persona 5 fans out there.

 Outside of high school politics and octopus alien invasions, you'll spend your time going around various institutions in town, such as the convenience store, arcade and cafe.
 While the text is all in Japanese, it's reasonable straightforward to follow.
 In any given day, you'll have 40 hearts to exchange for different skill points, ranging from cult and passion, to moral and active.
 You'll use your notebook to choose various places, meet up with friends and build relationships.
 Once the days are gone and the yellow arrow appears in the bottom right of the screen, it's show time.
+You can also use your hearts to practice solo or as a group, learning new rhythms and familiarising yourself with the structure of the song for the upcoming concert.

 Anecdotally, after replaying the same song five times, we found a real sense of progression and satisfaction, with enough desire to keep improving; there is a freedom offered in Gal Metal to accommodate your ability while providing enough incentive to develop.
 Getting the rhythm and timing down is only part of the puzzle, as the tracks have a basic chart at the top but no set drum pattern to follow, so you'll probably feel frustrated figuring out structure and what suits which song - whether it's a straightforward but fast-paced thrash style or a sparse stadium rock anthem moment.
 For the less musically inclined, Gal Metal will start off as a quite basic and monotonous trudge through unfamiliar (sometimes brief) tracks.